solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 7. Set a **Username** and **Password** for the **Administrator account** for the VM.

     > **Note**: Be sure to save the Username and Password for the VM, so it can be used later.
-Recommendation for easy to remember Username is `demouser` and Password is `demo!pass123`.
+A recommendation for easy to remember Username is `demouser` and Password is `demo!pass123`.

 8. Select **Next** until you are navigated to the **Networking** tab of the **Create a virtual machine** page.